Court534/travel-advisor/README.md

 - Advanced React Best Practices such as folder & file structure, hooks and refs
 - Creating a User Interface using Material UI
 - Working with Google Maps API
-- And most importantly fetching data from unlimited sources using RapidAPI
+- Fetching data from using RapidAPI
 - Essentially, you'll become the master of working with APIs

 ## View Live